iagox86/dnscat2/doc/protocol.md

 Key exchange is performed using the "P-256" elliptic curve and SHA3-256.
 The client and server each generates a random 256-bit secret key at the start of a connection, then derive a shared (symmetric) key.
-This is all performed in the `MESSAGE_TYPE_SYN` packet, with `OPT_ENCRYPTED` set.
+This is all performed in the `MESSAGE_TYPE_ENC` (aka, `ENC`) packet, subtype `ENC_SUBTYPE_INIT`.

-Once they have one another's public keys, the client and server use those keys to generate `shared_secret`. `shared_secret` is SHA3'd with a few different static strings to generate the actual keys.
+Once both sides have the other's public key, the client and server use those keys to generate the `shared_secret`, using standard ECDH.
+The `shared_secret` is SHA3'd with a few different static strings to generate the actual keys:

     `shared_secret = ECDH("P-256", their_public_key, my_private_key)`
     `client_write = SHA3-256(shared_secret || "client_write_key")`